addie43110/cdp/lectures/lec24.md

     return bal >= 0
 ```

-Assume invariants are always introduced with the direction combination of `atomically` and `always`.
+Assume invariants are always introduced with the direct combination of `atomically` and `always`.

 When should we check an invariant?
 - before another transaction commits (in the validation)